Megantereon: Predatory behavior

 Megantereon also had relatively small carnassial teeth, indicating that once making a kill, it would have eaten its prey at a leisurely pace, either hidden deep in bushes or in a tree away from potential rivals.
 This indicates a similarity to modern leopards and their lifestyle in that it was probably solitary.
 Whether and to what extent Megantereon would have been scansorial and therefore able to climb trees is debated.
 Arguments in favor rest upon comparisons to modern leopards, and their avoidance of larger predators by the caching of kills in trees.
 For Megantereon, likely competitors would have included the fellow machairodont Homotherium and the hyena Pachycrocuta.
 Homotherium is often thought to have dominated Megantereon, thanks to its generally larger size and putative social lifestyle.
 This picture is somewhat reversed, however, at Zhoukoudian, China, where unusually small Homotherium specimens apparently coexisted with particularly large Megantereon specimens.
 Given that the latter was considerably stockier, this may have reversed the normal dominance relationship.
 Other experts dispute that Megantereon would have been unable to climb proficiently due to its heavy build, and argue that its relatively small claws, stocky limbs and short tail argue against regular climbing.
 In this case Megantereon would have been unlike the earlier Promegantereon (thought to be its ancestor), but similar to the later Smilodon, which is believed to have spent its time on the ground.
-Some experts argue even if Megantereon was scansorial, its large, laterally flattened canines would've prevented it from dragging kills long distances or tree caching as seen with leopards.
+Some experts argue even if Megantereon was scansorial, its large, laterally flattened canines would have prevented it from dragging kills long distances or tree caching as seen with leopards.
+Neuroanatomy of M. cultridens suggests this species of Megantereon was probably scansorial or developed mobility in three dimensions due to morphology and size of the cerebellum.

-Experts have argued that Megantereon consumed exclusively soft tissues and would've left a significant amount of carrion to other predators much like modern cheetahs, with the felid's leftovers probably being frequently being scavenged by both hominins and hyaenids.
+Experts have argued that Megantereon consumed exclusively soft tissues and would have left a significant amount of carrion to other predators much like modern cheetahs, with the felid's leftovers probably being frequently being scavenged by both hominins and hyaenids.
 The abundance of carcasses generated by Megantereon has been proposed as a facilitator of early hominin expansion out of Africa.
 However, this interpretation has been called into question as dental microwear suggests M. whitei, which is known for its specialized dentition, has durophagy on more similar to felids such as lions than cheetahs.